On the construction of Hadamard states from Feynman propagators: Introduction and statement of main results

-This then implies that $W(f \otimes h) - W(h \otimes f) = \rmi G_{\PJ}(f\otimes h)$.
+\end{theorem} {Indeed, a suitable Feynman propagator may be obtained by symmetrising one obtained from Theorem~\ref{thm:DHISmod}, for example.
+Theorem~\ref{thm:improved_Feynman}} then implies that the two-point function in~\eqref{eq:Wdef} obeys $W(f \otimes h) - W(h \otimes f) = \rmi G_{\PJ}(f\otimes h)$.
 Summarising: \begin{corollary} Let $\Box$ be any real formally self-adjoint normally hyperbolic operator on smooth finite-rank complex positive-definite hermitian vector bundle $E\to M$ over a globally hyperbolic spacetime $M$, assuming that $E$ is equipped with a complex conjugation.
 Then the quantised hermitian field with equation of motion operator $\Box$ admits a quasifree Hadamard state, whose two-point function is determined by the Feynman propagator provided by Theorem~\ref{thm:improved_Feynman}. \end{corollary} This result is used in the proof of Theorem~5.3 in~\cite{Fewster:2025a}, which develops the Hadamard condition for a class of Green hyperbolic operators going beyond the normally hyperbolic class but reducing to the usual notion of Hadamard in that situation.

 We proceed as follows.
 We establish the domination lemma in Section~\ref{sec:domino} and then prove Theorems~\ref{thm:DHISmod} and~\ref{thm:improved_Feynman} in Section~\ref{sec:proof} before elaborating in greater depth on the algebraic quantisation of real and complex fields associated with $\Box$ in Section~\ref{sec:algebras}.
 This has two purposes.
 First it provides the background for the conditions~\eqref{eq:covariances} and~\eqref{eq:Hcovariance}.
 Second it also leads to an alternative proof of Corollary~\ref{cor:hermitian}, using Corollary~\ref{cor:complex} and results proved in~\cite{Fewster:2025a} concerning tensor products and partial traces of Hadamard states.
 This results in an explicit formula